Yinkah15/Udacity_Project_Investigate_a-_dataset/README.md

 ## Description
-The data was explored using python libraries with some visualisations and insights generated
+The data was explored using python libraries with some visualisations and insights generated The jupyter notebook shows the detailed code used for the project

 ## Dependencies
 Pandas, numpy and matplotlib python libraries were installed and used for the project